Robotics-Club-IIT-BHU/ROS-SummerCamp21/Task2/Subpart1/README.md

 P.S. -> We are not going indepth of the underlying code(As our aim is to give you a headstart on how these are useful and not telling about every knitty-gritty details), if one is willing he/she can go through it for better understanding

- - [Learning Urdf Step by Step](http://wiki.ros.org/urdf/Tutorials) - ALthough these concepts were taught in pybullet camp but here you will actually going to visulaise it in ROS. **Just Follow and try to Run locally-> Learning URDF Step by Step Tutorial for first three section till now(Upto- Adding Physical and Collision Properties to a URDF Model).**
+ - [Learning Urdf Step by Step](http://wiki.ros.org/urdf/Tutorials) - Although these concepts were taught in pybullet camp but here you will actually going to visulaise it in RViz-ROS. **Just Follow the steps as mentioned there and try to Run locally-> Learning URDF Step by Step Tutorial for first three section till now(Upto- Adding Physical and Collision Properties to a URDF Model).**

  - 2
  - 3